 Your attribution method needs to evolve to take these prolonged purchasing cycles into account.

 When a user visits your site more than once, Mediahawk attributes both the first and last click sources to each visitor.
 This gives you a complete understanding of which sources drives visitors to your website for the first time versus which sources prompt them to call.
 This enables you to compare your first click source responses to your last click sources.

 Finding this data in Mediahawk

-Navigate to vision campaigns, select your campaign and then select First / Last Click from the Report drop down:
+Navigate to ‘Reports’, and select First / Last Click from the drop down list: